Liza Minnelli: Personal life

-Minnelli's friendships have included the singer Adam Ant whom she advised on what to wear when he was presented to Queen Elizabeth II after the 1981 Royal Variety Performance at which his band Adam and the Ants performed.
+Minnelli's friendships have included the singer Adam Ant, whom she advised on what to wear when he was presented to Queen Elizabeth II after the 1981 Royal Variety Performance at which his band Adam and the Ants performed.
 Ant in turn namechecked Minnelli in the track "Crackpot History and the Right To Lie" on his 1982 solo album Friend or Foe.

 During an Australian visit in 1964, Minnelli and her then-boyfriend Peter Allen were invited to the opening of the Compass Centre in Bankstown, Sydney.
 They were awarded the titles of King and Queen of the Compass Centre.

-Marriages
+Marriages and relationships

 Minnelli has married and divorced four times.
-Her first marriage was to entertainer Peter Allen on March 3, 1967.
-Australian-born Allen was Judy Garland's protégé in the mid-1960s.
-Allen and Minnelli divorced on July 24, 1974.
-Minnelli told The Advocate editor-in-chief Judy Wieder in September 1996 "I married Peter, and he didn't tell me he was gay.
+Her first marriage was to Australian entertainer Peter Allen on March 3, 1967.
+Allen was Judy Garland's protégé in the mid-1960s.
+Minnelli and Allen agreed to a trial separation on April 9, 1970.
+Their divorce was finalized on July 24, 1974.
+Minnelli told The Advocate editor-in-chief Judy Wieder in September 1996, "I married Peter, and he didn't tell me he was gay.
 Everyone knew but me.
 And I found out ... well, let me put it this way: I'll never surprise anybody coming home as long as I live.
 I call first!"

+After her separation from Allen, Minnelli was engaged to actor Desi Arnaz Jr and comic actor Peter Sellers.

-Following the divorce from Allen, Minnelli married Jack Haley Jr., a producer and director, on September 15, 1974.
-His father, Jack Haley, was Garland's co-star in The Wizard of Oz.
+Minnelli married Jack Haley Jr., a producer and director, on September 15, 1974.
+His father, Jack Haley, was Minnelli's mother's co-star in The Wizard of Oz who played the Tin Man.
 They divorced in April 1979.

 Minnelli was married to Mark Gero, a sculptor and stage manager, from December 4, 1979, until their divorce in January 1992.

-Minnelli was married to David Gest, a concert promoter, from March 16, 2002, until their separation in July 2003, and their divorce in April 2007."Gest: Liza's still a legend" Irish Examiner, April 20, 2007 In a 2003 lawsuit, Gest alleged that Minnelli beat him in alcohol-induced rages during their marriage.
+Minnelli was married to David Gest, a concert promoter, from March 16, 2002, until their separation in July 2003 and divorce in April 2007.
+The wedding boasted over 1,200 guests at the Marble Collegiate Church in Manhattan, with Michael Jackson as the best man, Elizabeth Taylor as the matron of honor, and a bridal party that included Mia Farrow, Gina Lollobrigida, Petula Clark, Mya, and Janet Leigh among others.
+Gest was reportedly gay, as was her first husband.
+In a 2003 lawsuit, Gest alleged that Minnelli beat him in alcohol-induced rages during their marriage.
+Minnelli denied the accusations, claiming Gest was simply after her money.
+The suit was dismissed in September 2006 for lack of triable issue of fact.